jroose/shtk/README.md

 ```

 ## Documentation
+The documentation is publically available at https://shtk.readthedocs.org

-To build the documentation, run the following which generates documention in
+To build the documentation from source, run the following which generates
-./docs/html/index.html
+documention in ./docs/html/index.html

 ```
 cd docs
 make html
 cd ..
 ```

+## Examples